Safe Foreign Real Estate Investment:

-There's a story that repeats itself in "Israelis Investing Abroad" Facebook groups every few months.
+There's a story that repeats itself in Facebook groups for "Israelis investing abroad" every few months.

-A 45-year-old Israeli, with ₪250,000 saved over years, heard about 10% returns in Georgia.
-He attended a conference, saw an impressive presentation, signed with an Israeli consulting firm.
+A 45-year-old Israeli, with $250,000 saved over years, heard about 10% yields in Georgia.
+Attended a conference, saw an impressive presentation, signed an agreement with an Israeli advisory company.
 Transferred money.
 Got updates for the first few months.
-Then — silence.
-The company closed.
-The property wasn't registered in his name.
-The money disappeared.

 The problem wasn't Georgia.
 The problem wasn't the market.
 The problem was he didn't know what a proper deal looks like from the inside.